foundry-rs/forge-std/README.md

     // It supports arbitrary storage layouts, like assembly based storage locations function testFindHidden() public {
-        // hidden is a random hash of a bytes, iteration through slots would
+        // `hidden` is a random hash of a bytes, iteration through slots would
         // not find it.
 Our mechanism does
-        // Also, you can use the selector instead of string uint256 slot = stdstore.target(address(test)).sig(test.hidden.selector).find();
+        // Also, you can use the selector instead of a string uint256 slot = stdstore.target(address(test)).sig(test.hidden.selector).find();
         assertEq(slot, keccak256("my.random.var"));
     }

-    // if targeting a mapping, you have to pass in the keys necessary to perform the find
+    // If targeting a mapping, you have to pass in the keys necessary to perform the find
     // i.e.:
     function testFindMapping() public {
         uint256 slot = stdstore